Back to Blog

 Setup happens in three steps and finishes inside two business days.
 Step one is the ten-minute onboarding form.
 You enter your business name, service area, hours of operation, average ticket size, the questions a senior receptionist would ask to qualify a lead, your booking calendar URL (Cal.com, Google Calendar, Calendly, Acuity, or anything that accepts a public booking link), and the names plus phone numbers of the people who should get SMS alerts when a real lead comes in.

 Step two is the build.
-A real human on the Human Add AI team writes your custom AI receptionist using your onboarding answers as the source of truth, runs it through the demo line three times to listen for awkward phrasing or wrong answers, tunes the voice to match the tone you want (warm and friendly, calm and professional, or fast and efficient), and ships you a recorded sample of three test conversations for sign-off.
+A real person on the Human Add AI team writes your custom AI receptionist using your onboarding answers as the source of truth, tunes the voice to match the tone you want (warm and friendly, calm and professional, or fast and efficient), and ships it back for your sign-off.
 Most builds finish inside 24 hours of the onboarding form being submitted.
+If you want to hear the production agent before you start, call (617) 812-5251 from any phone and judge it yourself.

 Step three is the forwarding switch.
 Once you approve the recorded samples, the team gives you a new phone number plus carrier-specific instructions for forwarding your existing business line.
 The help center has step-by-step guides for Verizon, AT and T, T-Mobile, Spectrum, Comcast, RingCentral, OpenPhone, Grasshopper, Vonage, 8x8, and Dialpad.
 Forwarding usually takes under five minutes.
-The moment you confirm the forward is active, every call your business receives is answered in two rings by your custom AI receptionist.
+The moment you confirm the forward is active, every call your business receives is answered by your custom AI receptionist.

 The first week after launch the team listens to a random sample of real calls every morning, flags any awkward moments, and tunes the agent in place.
-By the end of week one, the agent sounds indistinguishable from a senior in-house receptionist, every booked appointment lands on your calendar with the right details, and your phone gets an SMS for every qualified lead within seconds of the caller hanging up.
+That first week of edits is where most of the quality comes from.
+Booked appointments land on your calendar with the intake details, and you get an SMS for every qualified lead.

 Common questions from service business operators